marlonmisra/vehicle-tracking/README.md

 **Background**

-We also want to try other models like Support Vector Machines.
-For classifiers like that it's important to first do feature engineering.
-Otherwise the data is too complex and the model will take too long to train.
-In addition, many feature extraction techniques have been explored by others and are proven to work well for this type of task.
+For traditional classifiers like Support Vector Machines, it's important to first do feature engineering.
+If you don't, the features are too large and the model will take too long to train.
+There has also been lots of work done to figure out what good derived features are, so we are going to implement some of those.

 **Histogram of oriented gradients (HOG)**